sigma0-dev/charms/README.md

 _Charms_ are bundles of tokens, NFTs and arbitrary app state, enchanting Bitcoin UTXOs, that can be used to **create apps** on the Bitcoin blockchain.

+For example, with Charms, NFTs have state, and it's easy to create a token controlled by an NFT: the token's total supply is stored in the NFT state, and you can only mint the token when updating the NFT state accordingly **in the same transaction**.

-Charms are created using _spells_ — special messages added to Bitcoin transactions, manifesting creation and transformation of charms.
+Charms are created using _spells_ — special messages added to Bitcoin transactions, manifesting creation and **transformation** of charms.

 ## Inspiration

-_Charms_ are inspired by [Runes](https://docs.ordinals.com/runes.html) — a way to create tokens on top of Bitcoin.
-Charms are a more general concept, that can include NFTs, and arbitrary app state, and can be used to **create apps** on the Bitcoin blockchain.
+Charms are inspired by [Runes](https://docs.ordinals.com/runes.html) — a way to create tokens on top of Bitcoin.
+Charms are, in a way, a generalization of Runes.

-The main difference is that charms are easily **programmable**, and can be used to create apps.
+The main difference is that charms are easily programmable (and composable).

 ---
 ©️2024 sigmazero